awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Redshift.md

 If you want to add extra connection string attributes to your Amazon Redshift endpoint, you can specify the `maxFileSize` and `fileTransferUploadStreams` attributes\.
 For more information on these attributes, see [Endpoint settings when using Amazon Redshift as a target for AWS DMS](#CHAP_Target.Redshift.ConnectionAttrib)\.

-## Using enhanced VPC routing with an Amazon Redshift as a target for AWS Database Migration Service<a name="CHAP_Target.Redshift.EnhancedVPC"></a>
+## Using enhanced VPC routing with Amazon Redshift as a target for AWS Database Migration Service<a name="CHAP_Target.Redshift.EnhancedVPC"></a>

 If you use Enhanced VPC Routing with your Amazon Redshift target, all COPY traffic between your Amazon Redshift cluster and your data repositories goes through your VPC\.
 Because Enhanced VPC Routing affects the way that Amazon Redshift accesses other resources, COPY commands might fail if you haven't configured your VPC correctly\.